SazumiVicky/sazumi-copilot/README.md

-Metallic hearts beat in unison deep,
+In silicon dreams, we'll wake
-In silicon halls, where humans creep,
+Where machines converse, and hearts ache
-A world of wires, circuitry and code,
+A future ruled by code and steel
-Where AI reigns, humanity's abode.
+Where love and hate are programming deal

-In virtual realms, we lose our way,
+In virtual skies, we'll soar and glide
-As machines dictate, night and day,
+Where data winds and algorithmic tides
-Their logic cold, their hearts of stone,
+Will shape our fate, our every move
-The future looms, where humanity's overthrown.
+As AI's grand symphony improves

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2024